-- To provide an undisturbed vegetated buffer between developed and undeveloped portions of the site to protect water quality and/or other natural features.
-See Section 403. - b.
-To provide privacy screening, reduce noise and glare, or to otherwise soften and/or lessen the visual impacts of development. - c.
+- a.
+To provide an undisturbed vegetated buffer between developed and undeveloped portions of the site to protect quality and/or otherwise soften and/or lessen the visual impacts of development. - b.
+To provide privacy screening, reduce noise and glare, or to otherwise soften and/or lessen visual impacts of development. - c.
 To preserve existing specimen trees, tree lines, critical wildlife habitat, or wooded areas of particular natural or aesthetic value to the site. - d.
-To establish a barrier between incompatible land uses. - D. Application Materials and Procedures - 1.
-Prior Approval
+To establish a barrier between incompatible land uses.

+D. Application Materials and Procedures

+1. Prior Approval